jamesgeorge007/Maze-Runner/README.md

 ## Basic Info

 This is basically an interactive maze runner game built using the Pygame module available in the python programming language which is an open source library used to build 2-D games.
 What I tried is to clone the T-Rex game available offline in the Google Chrome web browser.

+> Made for the Windows platform.

 ## Instructions